OpenAMP/website/_pages/governance.md

 To be notified of working group calls, please subscribe to the corresponding working group mailing list [via the OpenAMP Project mailing lists page][openamp mailing lists page].

+To review past meeting notes of the working groups, please visit the [Meeting notes page][openamp meeting notes page].

 # Membership

 It is not a requirement to be employed at a Member company to participate as a developer or in the OpenAMP Technical Steering Committee.
 Community participation is welcome!